Proposed Budget Allows CDC To Study Gun Violence, Researchers Skeptical

 Jay Dickey, the Arkansas Republican and former lawmaker who the federal amendment is named for, later told NPR that he regretted it.
 "It wasn't necessary that all research stop," Dickey explained.
 "It just couldn't be the collection of data so that they can advocate gun control.
 That's all we were talking about.
 But for some reason it just stopped altogether."

 Recent mass shootings have forced government officials to address the lack of research funding.
 Alex Azar, the Secretary of the Department of Health and Human Services, spoke to lawmakers on Capitol Hill in February, days after the Parkland shooting in Florida.
-When asked about the Dickey amendment, he said his understanding was that it "does not in any way impede our ability to conduct our research mission.
+When asked about the Dickey Amendment, he said his understanding was that it "does not in any way impede our ability to conduct our research mission.
 It is simply about advocacy."

 Rep. Kathy Castor, a Democrat from Florida, pressed him on whether he would instruct the agencies he leads to do gun research.
 "We certainly will," Azar answered.
 "Our Centers for Disease Control and Prevention—we're in the science business and the evidence-generating business, and so I will have our agency certainly be working in this field."